 What Are Mistakes To Avoid After LASIK Surgery?

-After your LASIK eye surgery, your doctor will run down a list of the Dos and Don’ts with you.
+After your laser eye surgery, your doctor will run down a list of the Dos and Don’ts with you and go over how to speed up PRK recovery.
 Nevertheless, it is very easy to forget these precautions, since they are things we naturally do every day and we have become completely innate to doing these activities.
 You will recover faster if you avoid these mistakes post-surgery:

 Not Getting Enough Rest